The Majestic Grænavatn Turf House at Mývatn in North Iceland

 The Majestic Grænavatn Turf House at Mývatn

-To reach Mývatn you can rent a car in Reykjavík and drive up north in a couple of days.
+To reach Mývatn, you can rent a car in Reykjavík and drive north in a couple of days, as there are many lovely stops on the way up north.

 The Majestic Grænavatn Turf House at Mývatn